 Recology's goal is zero waste.
 But things like plastic straws and styrofoam cups can't be recycled.
 Robert says we have to take part in reducing the amount of waste going into our landfills.
 That leads us to our main guest: Stephanie Regni.
 She is the founder of FillGood, a zero-waste refill service company, for skin care and cleaning products in San Francisco.
 They pick up and deliver containers to your front door.

 How did Stephanie Regni decide to launch a zero-waste lifestyle brand and start Fillgood

 Stephanie was inspired while taking a class at the Recology Center in San Francisco.
-Recology worldwide is known for their success in managing waste and having high recycling rates.
+Recology worldwide is known for its success in managing waste and having high recycling rates.
 She had the idea while she was just talking with somebody in the class about how refilling containers was great because it can save so much packaging and reduce waste so much.
 Having myself implemented this at home when I go grocery shopping I use my containers.
 I noticed that there was not enough offer for skincare products and cleaning products in bulk.
 You can find a lot of food in bulk.
-But when it comes to home products it’s rare.
+But when it comes to home products it's rare.
 So I said OK why not starting something about that?
-It’s complicated to think about bringing your containers to a store.
+It's complicated to think about bringing your containers to a store.
 It needs a lot of motivation and I am talking with my friends you know people around me.
 I notice that there is something that they would never do.
-So that’s how the idea of home delivery came up.
+So that's how the idea of home delivery came up.